for pups 8 to 16 weeks

 A good night's sleep—Priceless.

-and regulated.
 Never more than 20 puppies (depending on the size of the location), with professional dog trainers monitoring at all times.
-Learning to enjoy the company of lots of people—especially children, men, strangers—and other dogs of all shapes and sizes is called socialization and is something you must proactively guide.
+You pup will learn to enjoy the company of lots of people—especially children, men, strangers—and other dogs of all shapes and sizes.
+It is called socialization and is something you must proactively guide.
 A dog with a good temperament is a dream to live with.

 You MUST register to attend.
 Please always check for specific dates listed on the registration form and holidays.